-The real exam starts with the remaining 3 machines.
 Never lose your patience and stay calm.
 Enumerate, enumerate, and enumerate.
 Never leave anything.
 Try all stupid things.
 Do not panic.
 Assume like you are working in the lab.

 After completing the exam, you will be given 1 day to prepare the report and send them.
 There will be a report template in the reporting guide.
 You can use your own report as well.
 Read the offsec reporting guide carefully before starting the report and send them in the exact format and the way they are mentioned.